 Overview of shared device mode

-Shared device mode is a feature of Azure Active Directory(Azure AD) that allows you to build and deploy applications that support frontline workers and educational scenarios that require shared Android and iOS devices.
+Shared device mode is a feature of Microsoft Entra ID that allows you to build and deploy applications that support frontline workers and educational scenarios that require shared Android and iOS devices.

 Supporting multiple users on devices designed for one user